epfml/disco/docs/CONTRIBUTING.md

 5. Request a review and iterate based on the comments.
 6. Your PR is merged into the `develop` branch.

+> [!TIP]
+> If you are using VSCode, know that you may not be able to open the editor from the repo root level without VSCode raising imports errors.
+If that is the case, you should start VSCode from inside the module you are working.
+> In practice, that is any folder level that contains a `package.json` such as `server`, `web-client`, etc.
+> For example, if you are working on the CLI, you should start VSCode with the command `code cli` from the root level (or `cd cli`, `code .`)

 ### Create a new branch to work in

 Once you start working on a feature, create a new branch from the `develop` branch, and use the following convention: